ccolas/ccolas.github.io/_projects/2022-04-05-colorworld.md

 - **Chroma** indicates color saturation or intensity
 - **Luminance** refers to the perceived brightness

-In HCL, equidistant colors appear equally different to the human eye, making it particularly useful for creating intuitive color gradients and mappings.
+In HCL, equidistant colors appear similarly different to the human eye, making it particularly useful for creating intuitive color gradients and mappings.

 ### From Spherical Coordinates to Colors

-What makes this project conceptually compelling is that both our planet and the HCL color space can be represented using spherical coordinate systems.
-This geometric correspondence creates a natural mapping between location and color:
+Both our planet and the HCL color space can be represented using spherical coordinate systems, which creates a natural mapping between location and color:

 - **Longitude** (east-west position) maps to **Hue** (color wheel position)
 - **Latitude** (north-south position) maps to **Luminance** (brightness)
 - **Altitude** (height above sea level) maps to **Chroma** (color intensity)

 Through this mapping, places on Earth transform into specific colors in the HCL space.
-Equatorial locations tend toward more saturated colors, while places near the poles appear lighter or darker.
-Higher elevations produce more vibrant colors, while places at sea level are more subdued.
+Places near the poles appear either bright (north) or dark (south).
+Higher elevations produce more saturated colors, while places below sea level appear greyer.

 This system creates a visual language where geography becomes instantly expressible as color.
 The resulting "chromatic cartography" offers a new way to experience and visualize our world.

 ### A Color Atlas of Global Locations

-Below are the colors of eleven significant locations around the world.
+Below are the colors of eleven locations around the world.
 Each image represents the unique color derived from that place's geographical coordinates:

 <div class="gallery" data-columns="3">
     <img src="/images/projects/color_world/aukland.png">